rjohnsen/kringlecon-2022/docs/objectives/TolkienRing/windows_event_logs.md

     index_col=False
 )
 ```

 ## Question 1

 > What month/day/year did the attack take place?
 For example, 09/05/2021

-### Query
+**Pandas Query**

 ```python
 df["DateOnly"] = pd.to_datetime(df["DateTime"]).dt.date
 df.groupby("DateOnly").size().sort_values(ascending=False).iloc[:1]
 ```

-The logic behind this query is simple:

-We extend the DataFrame with one more column holding the the date part of the timestamp.
+The logic behind this query is simple: We extend the DataFrame with one more column holding the the date part of the timestamp.
 This makes it easier to group the data by date and count occurrences.
 By sorting in descending order and returning the first row, we got our answer:

 ```
 DateOnly